antiDigest/Grokking-Modern-System-Design-Interview/Sharded Counters/Detailed Design of Sharded Counters/README.md

 ## Conclusion
 Nowadays, sharded counters are a key player in improving the overall performance of giant services.
 They provide high scalability, availability, and reliability.
 Sharded counters solved significant issues, including the heavy hitters and Top K problems, that are very common in large-scale applications.

+## How will we design sharded counters?

+We have divided the design of sharded counters into three lessons:

+1. [High-level Design](../High-level%20Design%20of%20Sharded%20Counters/): We’ll discuss the high-level design of sharded counters in this lesson.
+In addition, we’ll also briefly explain the API design.
+2. [Detailed Design](../Detailed%20Design%20of%20Sharded%20Counters/): This lesson will dive deeply into the design of sharded counters.
+Moreover, we’ll also evaluate our proposed design.
+3. [Quiz](../Quiz%20on%20the%20Sharded%20Counters'%20Design/): We’ll review major concepts of sharded counters design with a quiz.
+Let’s begin with the high-level solution sketch of sharded counters.